TarsCloud/TarsDocs_en/dev/tarsjava/tars-tutorials.md

   ​

 - By annotating @TarsClient to make the system automatically load clients to access the interface, you need to specify the name of the Obj object to be accessed by the name attribute of the annotation.
 The name consists of the application name + "." + service name + "." + servant name.
 The name in the example is the servant registered by the service above.
-The class holding the variable needs to be registered as a spring bean
+The class holding the variable needs to be registered as a spring bean:

 ```java
 @Component